pedantic-curmudgeon/marduk/README.md

 1. Publishes the `auto_tests.xml` test results to the workflow

 ### [.github/workflows/on_pr_merge_docker_image_build_and_publish.yml](.github/workflows/on_pr_merge_docker_image_build_and_publish.yml)
-A custom workflow which performs the following actions on any pull-request `merge`:
+A custom workflow which performs the following actions on any pull request `merge`:
 1. Checks out the `marduk` repo
 1. Builds the `Dockerfile.test` image